ggoforth/gac/js-control-flow.md

 Just because you can do something, doesn't mean you should, just because you have a hammer, not everything is a nail.

+**Try it yourself**

+Write a script and accompanying HTML file that will:

+1. Prompt for a number value (provide a default of 10)
+2. Prompt for another number value (provide a default of 10)
+3. Convert the promped values into integers.
+4. Make sure that the input from steps 1 and 2 are numbers.
+5. If they are numbers, add the numbers together and log the value to the console.
+6. If either of the prompted values are not numbers, alert someting to the user that they must input nubmers only.